The Sneaky Way You’re Sabotaging Your Own New Year’s Resolutions

 Every January, we pledge that this will be the year we keep our resolutions—and then we don't.
 Why is that?
 Inspirational author Jon Acuff's new book, "Finish," has the answer you never saw coming.

 A whopping 92 percent of people don’t keep their New Year’s resolutions.
-While we fail for any number of reasons, New York Times bestselling author and speaker Jon Acuff thinks he knows what the real problem is—and it has everything to do with the expectations we put on ourselves.
+While we can hardly blame ourselves for letting them go in 2020, our resolutions can fail for any number of (non-pandemic-related) reasons.
+New York Times bestselling author and speaker Jon Acuff thinks he knows what the real problem is—and it has everything to do with the expectations we put on ourselves.

 What exactly keeps us from crossing the finish line?

-In his newly released book Finish: Give Yourself the Gift of Done, Acuff pinpoints exactly what keeps us from taking it over the goal line: Perfectionism.
+In his book Finish: Give Yourself the Gift of Done, Acuff pinpoints exactly what keeps us from taking it over the goal line: Perfectionism.